Elegy for Silence Piano PDF - Piano Notes & Tutorial

 Repeated bar Unique bar

-🎯 Suggested Practice Passages ?Each "passage" is 2 consecutive measures (ô nhịp).
-The algorithm scores every passage by note density and interval leaps, then picks the 3 hardest for focused practice.
+🎯 Suggested Practice Passages ?Each "passage" is 2 consecutive measures scored by note density and interval leaps.
+The hardest are recommended for focused practice.

-The hardest passages in this piece — spend extra time here before running the full piece.
+Spend extra time on these passages before running the full piece.

 📍 Measures 46–47